vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Sarkar, H.

-1982 The Chāyā-stambhas from Nāgārjunakon. ḍa. in: Settar & Sontheimer 1982, 199–207.
+1982 The Chāyā-stambhas from Nāgārjunakoṇḍa. in: Settar & Sontheimer 1982, 199–207.

 Sarkar, Jadunath.